jnuho/mkdocs/docs/blog/posts/Raspberry-pi-cluster-from-scratch.md

 ## Raspberry Pi Setup

 You need to have minimum 1 master node and 1 worker node.
-To make the cluster highly available, more than 2 worker nodes are ideal.
+To make the cluster highly available, odd number of master node (1, 3, 5 ...) and more than 2 worker nodes are ideal.
 I chose SSD over microSD card which seemed to have poor performance and lack durability.
 Installing NVME SSD requires M.2 HAT+ and additional configuration in Linux.

 - Hardware
-    - 3 x Raspberry pi 5 (1 Master node, 2 Worker nodes;)
+    - 3 x Raspberry pi 5 (1 master, 2 workers)
         - 8GB Memory, 4-core CPU
     - 3 x Raspberry Pi M.2 HAT+  (1 master, 2 workers)
     - 3 x Raspberry Pi Active Cooler